Gailbear/ux-portfolio/index.md

 ---
 # Portfolio Index

-{: .fs-9 }

 This is the listing of all the various course work that Gail has completed, that has turned into the start of a portfolio!
-Click different projects on the left.
+Click different projects in the menu.